What Happens After a DUI Arrest in California?

 Many people do not realize that the DMV process is separate from the criminal court case.

-The DMV initiates an Administrative Per Se (APS) action automatically after a DUI arrest involving:
+The DMV initiates an (APS) action automatically after a DUI arrest involving:

 • A breath or blood test over the legal limit, or